manwar/python-guide/introduction-to-python.md

     print([1,2] == [1,2])  # prints True
     print([1,2] == [2,1])  # prints False

-`Tuple` elements can't be changed and they can be with `0-indexed` key.
+`Tuple` elements can't be changed and they can be accessed with `0-indexed` key.
 The elements order is important for tuple.

     t = (1,2,3)
     print(type(t))         # prints tuple